truongmanhsang/popcorn-api/CONTRIBUTING.md

 3. **Include a screencast if relevant** - Is your issue about a design or front end feature or bug?
 The most helpful thing in the world is if we can *see* what you're talking about.
-Just drop the picture after writing your issue, it'll be uploaded and shown to the developpers.
+Just drop the picture after writing your issue, it'll be uploaded and shown to the developers.
-3. Use the Issue tab on Github to start [creating a bug report](https://github.com/popcorn-official/popcorn-api/issues/new).
+3. Use the Issue tab on GitHub to start [creating a bug report](https://github.com/popcorn-official/popcorn-api/issues/new).
 A good bug report shouldn't leave others needing to chase you up for more information.
 Be sure to include all the possible required details and the steps to take to reproduce the issue.